Premiership of Margaret Thatcher: Foreign policy overview

 Thatcher had broadened her interest in foreign policy since she became Conservative Party leader and would work with five foreign secretaries.

 As prime minister, she cautiously moved closer to the European Community, tried to limit disinvestment from South Africa and agreed to return Hong Kong to China.
 Having long denounced Soviet communism, she escalated her attacks when it invaded Afghanistan.
 However, Thatcher would seek détente with the reformist Gorbachev; she later welcomed the collapse of communist regimes in Eastern Europe during 1989.
-She went to war with Argentina to recover the Falkland Islands and was a leader in the coalition opposing Iraq's occupation of Kuwait.
+She went to war with Argentina to recover the Falkland Islands, a move which strengthened the UK's relationship with the US government.
+She was also a leader in the coalition opposing Iraq's occupation of Kuwait.
+During her tenure, her government oversaw the independence of Southern Rhodesia, becoming Zimbabwe. and the New Hebrides, becoming Vanuatu in 1980.
+It also oversaw the independence of Saint Kitts and Nevis and British Honduras (becoming Belize) in 1981, Antigua and Barbuda in 1983 and the termination of Brunei as a protected state in 1984.

 Information released

 From the National Archives

 Under the thirty-year rule, various government documents relating to Thatcher's premiership have been declassified and released by the National Archives.
 These include:

 GCSEs

 Papers released in December 2014 show that Thatcher completely disapproved of GCSEs which, in 1986, Sir Keith Joseph was trying to introduce in the face of fierce opposition from teaching unions.
 At very least she wanted a two-year delay to ensure rigorous syllabuses and adequate teacher training.
 However, when the unions who had been involved in a pay dispute for two years further criticised reforms at their conference, Joseph persuaded her to go ahead immediately to avoid appearing to take their side.
 According to Dominic Cummings, special advisor to Michael Gove, it was a catastrophic decision which led to a collapse in the integrity of the exam system.